Examples

 - Use

-when possible.
+`where address = 0x000...000`when possible.
 If a particular event is popular (eg Transfer(...)) and if you are only interested in Transfers for a particular contract, then adding the address predicate will speed up the query. -

 Use

-In fact, live queries are sub-millisecond becase they only query recent blocks. - Consider using events with indexed fields.
+In fact, live queries are sub-millisecond because they only query recent blocks. - Consider using events with indexed fields.
 Each indexed field in the event signature is indexed in the database.
 If you are designing a new contract, keep this in mind.

 - Finally, if you need low latency access to non-indexed data, the Dedicated plan will allow you to create custom database indexes over non-indexed data resulting in sub-millisecond queries.
 Please create an account and reach out to support@indexsupply.com for assistance.